What Is Polymath (POLY)? | Everything You Should Know

 Polymath’s new standard for blockchain security tokens aims to embed the necessary regulatory requirements into smart contracts and comply entirely with government security regulations.
 Consequently, Polymath believes financial securities would function better on a blockchain and wants to replace the term shareholder with token holder.

 Government regulations “require investors to receive financial and other material information concerning securities being offered for public sale.”
 The goal is to “prohibit deceit, misrepresentations, and other fraud in the sale of securities.”
-It seems like a noble goal given the frequency of ICO scams and 46% of 2017 ICOs already failing.
+It seems like a noble goal given the frequency of ICO scams and at least 46% of 2017 ICOs already failing.

 For public offerings, companies must register their securities with the government.
 Unfortunately, this is an increasingly expensive and complicated process.
 Securities are then “bought and sold on secondary markets such as stock exchanges with fees ranging from 0.25% to 3%.”
 Polymath thus believes there is value in helping people legally registering their token while simultaneously providing a decentralized exchange with lower fees.